yomimono/stitchcraft/README.md

 # What is this?

-This is "stitchcraft", a collection of interoperable tools for generating cross-stitch patterns.
+This is "stitchcraft", a collection of interoperable terminal-oriented tools for generating cross-stitch patterns.

 # How good is it?